-DAZZLING THE GODS is the forthcoming short story collection from Tom Vowler.
+DAZZLING THE GODS is the new short story collection from Tom Vowler.

 A brother returns to Dublin from exile to stir up the past.
 A macabre performance in the bowels of a Parisian museum must be seen to be believed.
 Lovers torn apart by heroin confront their loss in wildly divergent ways.
 A severely disabled husband struggles with the permission he has bestowed.
 A credulous lover finally faces the crimes of her partner.
 A father hopes his son never tires of their pilgrimage.
 And a Gazan widower observes his daughter blossoming amid the carnage of war.

 (Better still, pop into your local indie.)

 Vowler draws you into one kind of world, and with a sudden, elegant unfurling of a conceit, or a metaphor made eerily literal, transports us somewhere else, our preconceptions undone and our certainties vanished.
 His writing is close and meticulous, the better to reveal to us the uncanny and dreamlike vistas of his stories.